PongsatornWaiyaworn/PongsatornWaiyaworn/README.md

 a KMUTT Computer Science student with a keen interest in AI, programming, and the transformative power of technology.
 ---------------------------------------------------------------------------------------------------------------------

-* 🌍  I'm based in ฺฺBangkok, Thailand
+* 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [pongsatorn291047@gmail.com](mailto:pongsatorn291047@gmail.com)

 ### Skills